YvCodeHong/react-backend/README.md

 ## Samples

-You can fin all the sample code in the [samples](https://github.com/Hextrakt/react-backend/tree/master/src/samples) directory of the [react-backend git repository](https://github.com/Hextrakt/react-backend).
+You can find all the sample code in the [samples](https://github.com/Hextrakt/react-backend/tree/master/src/samples) directory of the [react-backend git repository](https://github.com/Hextrakt/react-backend).

 * How to declare your data needs: [DataNeeds.jsx](https://github.com/Hextrakt/react-backend/blob/master/src/samples/common/DataNeeds.jsx)